bashup/events/README.md

 #### event resolve / event resolved

-If you have a truly one-time event that subscribers could "miss" by subscribing too late, you can use a `event resolve` to "permanently fire" an event with a specific set of arguments.
+If you have a truly one-time event that subscribers could "miss" by subscribing too late, you can use `event resolve` to "permanently fire" an event with a specific set of arguments.
 Once an event has been resolved, all future `event on` calls for the event will invoke the callback immediately instead, and all future `event off` calls will do nothing.  `event resolved` returns truth if `event resolve` has been called.
-There is no way to "unresolve" an event.
+There is no way to "unresolve" a resolved event within the current shell.

 ````sh
 # Subscribers before the resolve will be fired at resolve: